HeejoonLee/LDSO/code_review.md

     2. Read each line and add it to the vector `timestamps`
         * Each line should be a number of type double indicating a time value
     3. Get image file paths and add it to the vector `files`

+* getNumImages: Return the size of `files` vector

+* getTimestamp: Return the timestamp of the given index.

+* getImage: Return a pointer to an `ImageAndExposure` object created from undistorted image of the given ID(**TODO**)

 ## TODOs